cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 bosh micro delete
 </pre>

-Log into the new Micro BOSH server:
+Log into the new Micro BOSH server using the commands below.
+The default username and password are admin/admin.

 <pre class="terminal">
-bosh target 54.204.16.249
+$ bosh target 54.204.16.249
+Current target is https://54.204.16.249:25555 (Bosh Lite Director)
-bosh login
+$ bosh login
+Your username: admin
+Enter password: *****
+Logged in as `admin'
 </pre>

-The default username and password are "admin" and “admin”.

-If the deployment runs successfully, you will have a Micro BOSH VM deployed onto AWS.
+If the deployment runs successfully, you have a Micro BOSH VM deployed onto AWS.

 ![image alt text](ec2/image_17.png)